 Cultural Resources and NEPA Support for Bureau of Indian Affairs Southwest Region

-The BRIC archaeological staff provides on-going support and Section 106 compliance guidance to the Bureau of Indian Affairs, Navajo Region related to the BIA facilities at Fort Wingate, New Mexico.
-This includes survey and inventory, site documentation, construction monitoring, historic structures documentation, development of a MOA, and measures to mitigate adverse effects on historic properties.
+BRIC archaeological staff provide on-going support and Section 106 compliance guidance to the Bureau of Indian Affairs, Navajo Region for the BIA facilities at Fort Wingate, New Mexico.
+This includes survey and inventory, site documentation, construction monitoring, historic structures documentation, development of a Memorandum of Agreement (MOA), and measures to mitigate adverse effects on historic properties.

 Cultural Heritage Study of the Quapaw Strip

-The BRIC cultural resources staff conducted research, interviewed Quapaw tribal members and staff and prepared a report for a cultural heritage study as part of an EPA remediation of Superfund mine sites at the reservation in Kansas and Oklahoma.
+BRIC cultural resources staff conducted research, interviewed Quapaw tribal members and staff and prepared a report for a cultural heritage study as part of an EPA remediation of Superfund mine sites on the reservation in Kansas and Oklahoma.

-The BRIC provides natural resource surveys and planning for vegetation, wildlife, forestry, rangelands, wetlands, fire management, and water resources.
+BRIC performs natural resource surveys and planning for vegetation, wildlife, forestry, range lands, wetlands, fire management, and water resources.
 We provide our clients with strategies and procedures based on the best available science for natural resource management planning.

 U.S. Army TSS Enterprise Mission Support.
 Integrated Training Area Management (ITAM) Program Support

-The BRIC provided management support and field services for the Army’s Integrated Training Area Management (ITAM) program, at Joint Base Lewis McCord, under a subcontract agreement with Booz Allan Hamilton (BAH).
-We provide the maintenance of Army training lands to ensure quality training and realism, reduce environmental damage, and enhance the public image of the U.S. Army as a conscientious land steward.
+BRIC provides management support and field services for the Army’s Integrated Training Area Management (ITAM) program, at Joint Base Lewis McCord, under a subcontract agreement with Booz Allan Hamilton (BAH).
+Our staff maintains Army training lands to ensure quality training and realism, reduce environmental damage, and enhance the public image of the U.S. Army as a conscientious land steward.
 We supported the Army’s integration of military mission, natural resource stewardship, and environmental compliance.
-Specifically, we provided management support and field services for the Range and Training Lands Assessment (RTLA), Land Rehabilitation and Maintenance (LRAM), Sustainable Range Program (SRP), and Geographic Information System (GIS) components of the ITAM program.
+Specifically, we deliver management support and field services for the Range and Training Lands Assessment (RTLA), Land Rehabilitation and Maintenance (LRAM), Sustainable Range Program (SRP), and Geographic Information System (GIS) components of the ITAM program

 - Clean Water Act Permits